 The ordinance will be considered for final adoption at a later date, possibly this month.

 Councilman Tony Tiscareno cast the lone dissenting vote Tuesday, saying he is not for illegal drugs, but wanted to keep an open mind about creating revenue and not shut the idea down completely.
 He also was unsure if he had sufficient information to make a decision, he said.

-The majority of the council said that the distribution of cannabis should be done through more proper
+The majority of the council said that the distribution of cannabis should be done through more proper channels such as pharmacies.

 Resident Dan Black spoke in opposition to the possible ban.
 Stopping dispensaries will not prevent the illegal sale of marijuana and creates a black market similar to Prohibition, he said.
 Using the example of Harborside Health Center making Oakland millions of dollars a year, he said dispensaries could provide the cash-strapped East Contra Costa city needed money.

 "Antioch is kind of in a bind and could use any revenue it can get," Black said.